thfalan/pst-whitepaper/introduction/solution-overview-pst-at-a-glance.md

 # Solution Overview

-The Royalty Token Protocol addresses e-commerce liquidity gaps by tokenizing a share of real-world merchant revenue, derived from captured sales, into tradable digital assets that yield stablecoin dividends.
+The Liquid Royalty protocol addresses e-commerce liquidity gaps by tokenizing a share of real-world merchant revenue, derived from captured sales, into tradable digital assets that yield stablecoin dividends.
 Royalty Token merges traditional finance principles with blockchain's transparency, accessibility, and automation.

 **How Royalty Token Works: The Core Mechanism**